nepalcodinghouse/our-small-world/README.md

 ## Customization

-To modify the content of the "Coming Soon" page, edit `src/pages/Home.jsx`.
+To modify the content of the page, edit `src/pages/Home.jsx`.
 The styling uses Tailwind CSS classes for easy customization.

 ## Contributing